 A common government response to the pandemic has been to freeze evictions to keep people housed.
-While these moratoria may be attractive on the surface, this shortsighted tactic will only constrict access to affordable housing.
+While an eviction moratorium may be attractive on the surface, this shortsighted tactic will only constrict access to affordable housing.
 There are better paths forward.
 Pacific Legal Foundation has challenged several of these eviction moratoria in court (see here and here).

 Charting a course for the post-pandemic housing market requires understanding the pre-pandemic market.